nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 module.exports = function findFirstSecondLevelHeading(editor, topHeading) { ... }
 ```

+Key Takeaways Using Jest:

+- If a test _should_ be passing (console logs etc show correct, matching output of sut), go to [JestJS.io Documentation](https://jestjs.io/docs/using-matchers) and confirm the correct _Matcher_ is being used.
+For example: Strings are matched using `.toMatch()` and `.not.toMatch()`, whereas Numbers are matched using `toBe()`, `toEqual()`, `toBeCloseTo()` (etc).
+- Leverage node module 'path' to help locate files for running unit tests.
+For example: Tests that import modules across a separate directory branch can try `const rootDir = path.resolve(__dirname, '../../sut-functions');` and similar to help simplify traversing the directory tree.

+Have to remember that Linux and Windows "slash" characters are different.
+For example:

+- Linux: `/`
+- Windows: `\`
+- Node.js: `/`
+- Developing Node.js on Windows: `/`

+Fun.

+VS Code Extension development status:

+- YAML file activation GH Action to ensure unit tests run on push.
+- README getting close to finished.
+- Implemented code is working in expected cases.
+- Opened an Issue on GitHub to start tracking items.
+- Completed full manual testing and testing using Mocha and Electron.

+There are several more steps to take before publishing.
+It is getting close!

 ## Thursday 8-June-2023

 Focused on learning VSCode Extensions.
 I have a working idea for an MVP and am currently working on unit tests, documentation, and meeting VSCode Extension standards. :tada: :smiley: